Vanshdeveloper/hashchat/DOCS.md

 ### Q: Can I recover deleted messages?
 **A:** No. Once the tab is closed or you leave the room, all messages are permanently deleted.

-### Q: Is this end-to-end encrypted?
-**A:** Yes, messages are encrypted client-side before being sent to Firebase.
-Only users with the room link can decrypt them.

 ### Q: Can I use HashChat for business?
 **A:** Yes, but with caution.
 This is designed for casual, private conversations.
 For sensitive business communications, use dedicated encrypted messaging platforms.